 - Washing your mask often

-- Finding a mask that is anti-bacterial and antifungal
+- Finding a mask that is antibacterial and antifungal

 Helmet straps